kevinmmartins/basic-angular/README.md

 npm start
 ```

-And open your browser to here:
+And open your browser here:

 ```http
 http://localhost:4200